Volkswagen ID.3 Review

 Charging

 Volkswagen has made the ID.3 as ‘future-proof’ as possible when it comes to charging technology.
 Maximum charging speeds vary by battery size, but the 58kWh model can take a DC charge at a maximum rate of 120kW, which is higher than many of its rivals that often top-out at 100kW charging rates.
-The 77kWh Pro S does even better, and will deliver peak charging rates of 170kW, which makes it one of the fastest charging cars at this price point even if the Tesla Model 3 will do a little better.
+The 77kWh Pro S does even better, and will deliver peak charging rates of 170kW, which makes it one of the faster charging cars at this price point, even if the Tesla Model 3 will charge even faster.

 Find a 150kW rapid charger and you'll have a 10-80% top-up in 30 minutes in either of the ID.3 models, with the 77kWh model's faster charging speed offsetting the bigger battery capacity that it'll need to charge for a 10-80% top-up.
 Each will manage a 100 mile top-up in around 15 minutes for the ID.3 Pro, and 10 minutes for the ID.3 Pro S. If you're charging at home on a standard 7kW wallbox, a charge from empty to full will take under ten hours for the smaller-battery Pro model, or under 13 hours for the Pro S. Both have a maximum 11kW AC charge rate, but that will only be a benefit if you plug into an AC charger that can support 11kW charging or more; these are normally found in industrial estates or as public chargers on the kerbside or in town car parks.
 It's extremely rare that a domestic property in the UK can support charging speeds of more than 7kW.